 The final card is the world.

-After judgement, the fool returns to where he came from when the journey began.
+After judgement, the fool will return to where he came from when the journey began.

-Join the fool for his final step on a walk through the tarot.
+Join us for his final step on a walk through the tarot.

 images my own, or copyright free from wikipedia commons and https://pixabay.com/